 Paris Air and Space Museum in Le Bourget Airport is one of the best air and space museums in the world.
-It is well known for its amazing collection of old airplanes with a special focus on French airplanes and pioneer aviators.
+It is well known for its collection of old airplanes with a focus on French airplanes and pioneer aviators.
 Paris museums.
+Museums for kids.

 The Paris Air and Space Museum pays tribute to the early 20th century air pioneers with 175 historic airplanes.
 Based at Le Bourget Airport, the venue of the Paris Air Show.

 The museum is open all days except Mondays from 10am to 5pm (6pm from April 1st to September 30th).

-Ticket price is 9 euro with one animation, 14 euros with two animations.
-Animations include the visit of Concorde and Boeing 747, the WW II Dakota airplane experience and a helicopter sea rescue mission.
+Ticket price is 16 euros including the visit of Concorde and Boeing 747, the WW II Dakota airplane experience and a helicopter sea rescue mission.